mattermost/docs/source/process/feature-release.md

     - Prepare outline for release announcement based on team's work.
 This includes an outline, benefits, order of major features, and which features have an accompanying screenshot.
 Review outline with devs and QA in your team
 4. Dev Ops:
     - Cut release branch both for server and mobile.
 Merge database upgrade before cutting the branch
+      - Merge database upgrade before cutting the branch
       - Point translation server to release branch after cutting
 5. PM Release Manager:
     - Review release outline together with other PMs and decide order of features for release announce.
 After review, send outline to Marketing who works on release announce draft.
 [See example](https://oss.mattermost.com/mattermost/pl/5t459hruhfd7bpi46tnf8zq8yo).